Kong/docs.konghq.com/app/gateway-oss/2.5.x/hybrid-mode.md

 Furthermore, for every plugin that is configured on the {{site.ce_product_name}}
-control planes, new configs are only pushed to data planes that have those configured plugins installed and loaded, and the major version of those configured plugins must be the same on both control planes and data planes, and minor version on the data planes could not be newer than versions installed on the control planes.
+control planes, new configs are only pushed to data planes that have those configured plugins installed and loaded, and the major version of those configured plugins must be the same on both the control planes and data planes.
+Also, the minor versions of the plugins on the data planes could not be newer than versions installed on the control planes.
 Note that similar to
 {{site.ce_product_name}} version checks, plugin patch versions are also ignored when determining the compatibility.
 (Configured plugins means